 For music, we ask you to select four hymns from the list below, one from each section.

 The next item to think about in planning is who will bring up the gifts of bread and wine.
 Generally, two people are chosen to do this, but if you tell us ahead of time, it can be three or four.
-After the Prayers of the Faithful are completed, Fr.
-Jeff will invite everyone to be seated and then invite the family to bring up the gifts.
-They will be on a table in front of the first pew.
+When there is a funeral with a casket, the gifts will be on a table in front of the first pew.
 Those bringing up the gifts will come to the table, pick up the gifts, and walk a few steps to the priest to hand him the gifts.
 When there are cremains, the gifts will be on a table in the aisle.
 Those bringing up the gifts will go to the table, and walk forward to the priest and hand him the gifts.

 You might also consider someone offering some “Words of Remembrance.”
 This should be one person (this one person can include thoughts of others) and not to exceed 5-6 minutes and must be typewritten.
 These words at church are meant to reflect the deceased life of faith.
 These words should speak of how they lived their faith, inspired us and deepened our faith through his or her life on earth. the words of remembrance will take place at the beginning of the funeral celebration.

 Here is a link for the funeral information form being used during COVID-19 infosheetduringCOVID It includes information we need for the funeral.
 If you will be meeting with us before the funeral, you do not have to have the funeral planning sheet completed but it can help if you complete what you are sure of.